MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorials/use-aggregation-functions.md

 # Tutorial: Use aggregation functions

-In the Kusto Query Language (KQL), [aggregation functions](../aggregation-functions.md) allow you to group and combine data from multiple rows into a summary value.
-The summary value depends on the chosen function, for example a count, maximum, minimum, or average value.
+[Aggregation functions](../aggregation-functions.md) allow you to group and combine data from multiple rows into a summary value.
+The summary value depends on the chosen function, for example a count, maximum, or average value.

 In this tutorial, you'll learn how to: